khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

     -   Red Hat Network/Satellite name
     -   The associated password or activation key

 -   PoolId provides access to the required software channels for Openshift and Cloudforms.
 PoolId can be listed by invoking the command 'subscription-manager list -available' from a registered RHEL system.
+Also can be listed if you login to [RHN](https://rhn.redhat.com/) and select the OpenShift subscription that will be used.
 Contact your Red Hat admin or Red Hat support if you are missing information.

 -   For high availability consideration, we are deploying 3 vms for each type (master, infra and agent).
 If you want to deploy the lab with minimal cost, you can reduce the number of vms to one per each.
 Also, you can scale down the vm families, but preferably stick to vms with SSD disks for faster deployment.